 Can the Government really stop climate change?

 The actress and climate activist Emma Thompson got a bit of flack last week for flying from the US to join the Extinction Rebellion climate change protests.
-Whilst there are many arguments that could be had around this, I mention it as for me it throws the issues into sharp focus.
-Just in case you missed it, Extinction Rebellion are using direct non-violent resistance to demand that the […]
+For me, this throws the issues into sharp focus.
+Extinction Rebellion Just in case you missed it, Extinction Rebellion are using direct non-violent resistance to demand that the […]

 Syria: caught between fossil fuels and climate change

-We – the human race – currently pump 40 gigatonnes of greenhouse gas into the atmosphere each year.
-We know that this so-called ‘greenhouse gas’ is rapidly changing the weather patterns on our planet.
-This 40 gigatonnes worth of gas a year mostly comes from burning coal, oil and gas, although clearing forests, agriculture and producing cement also have big roles.
+We – the human race – currently pump 53 gigatonnes of greenhouse gas into the atmosphere each year.
+This total mostly comes from burning coal, oil and gas, although clearing forests, agriculture and producing cement also have big roles.
 So, every time we fire up the central heating, or the car, or the TV, or […]

 Syria has been in the news almost constantly over the past seven years as the scene of many atrocities and endless suffering.
 The early uprisings of the ‘Arab Spring’ – against brutal government actions and the spiralling cost of living – quickly developed into all out civil war, with international support for both sides from […]